A Place of Faith, Guided by Christian Values

 Christian Service to the Community

-The Volunteer Center - The University Affirmation Statement says "That knowledge calls, ultimately, for a life of service."
-That call is manifested through the many activities coordinated through the Volunteer Center.
-The Volunteer Center coordinates dozens of volunteer opportunities with which students (and other members of the Pepperdine community) can get involved in serving others.
+Community Engagement and Service - The University Affirmation Statement says "That knowledge calls, ultimately, for a life of service."
+That call is manifested through the many activities coordinated through Community Engagement and Service.
+It coordinates dozens of volunteer opportunities with which students (and other members of the Pepperdine community) can get involved in serving others.
 Areas of volunteer interest include hunger and homelessness, education and literacy, health and wellness, social justice advocacy, environmental activism, as well as others.

 A Community of Care - Because the Pepperdine community comprises many committed Christians and persons of compassion, the spirit of service is also expressed through myriad acts of personal care, intercessory prayer, logistical support, and financial donations that community members organize themselves either formally or informally on behalf others who find themselves bereaved from the death of a family member, diagnosed with and suffering from major illness, incapacitated from physical trauma, or otherwise overwhelmed by life challenges.

 Spiritual Life at the Law School

 Our diverse community includes those from a variety of traditions within the Christian faith, and those who are Jewish, Muslim, Hindu, of Sikh Faith, and from other religions.
 To serve this diverse community, we offer Bible Study, prayer groups, and an Interfaith Council that assures students of all backgrounds feel welcome at Pepperdine.

 Pepperdine University is a place where higher learning aligns with a higher purpose.
 Pepperdine is founded in the Churches of Christ tradition and welcomes people of all faith backgrounds.
 We invite you to explore a list of organizations and places of faith near our campus to serve variety of religious and spiritual needs here.